LubnaAlhenaki/LubnaAlhenaki.github.io/_posts/2018-08-14-Testing-Local-Images.md

 #### 4.1.
 Data cleansing
 * Removing white spaces in columns’ names.
 * Handling Entries and Exits accumulation process
-* Dealing with missing and negative val
+* Dealing with missing and negative value

 #### 4.2.
 Feature Engineering and Selection